 Increasing Adoption of Electric Vehicles

 An increase in the sales and adoption of electric vehicles is expected to drive the need for the development of charging infrastructure.
 According to the International Energy Agency, there were 95,00,000 battery electric vehicles in 2023.
-According to the same source, global sales of electric vehicles continued to rise quickly in 2022, with 2 million in sales in the first quarter, up 75% from the previous year in 2021.
+According to the same source, global sales of electric vehicles continued to rise quickly in 2022, with 2 million units sold in the first quarter, up 75% from the same period in 2021.
 Therefore, due to the rise in the number of electric vehicles adopted by consumers, the electric vehicle charging stations market will be impacted positively in the coming years.

 Favorable Government Investments